sigstore/sigstore-website/content/home.md

   - alignment: textRight
     cardTitle: What makes Sigstore different?
     text:
       Sigstore's goal is to improve supply chain technology for anyone using software dependencies.
-Sigstore is made for open source maintainers, by open source maintainers, and is applicable to proprietary projects as well.
+Sigstore is made for open source maintainers, by open source maintainers, and is applicable to proprietary software as well.
     header: Our vision
     bgColour: bg-pastel-orange
     imageAsset: ''